top of page

 Dr. Siamak Seyfi

-Dr. Siamak Seyfi is an Assistant Professor at the Geography Research Unit of the University of Oulu, Finland.
+Siamak Seyfi is an Assistant Professor at the Geography Research Unit of the University of Oulu, Finland.
 Using an interdisciplinary and multidisciplinary approach, his research interests focus on tourism mobilities, political consumerism, sustainability, resilience, as well as qualitative sociological/ethnographic research methods in tourism.
 Siamak has published in leading tourism journals and serves on the editorial boards of multiple tourism journals.

 • Google_Scholar_logo.svg